artonge/FLAP/system/README.md

 -   [ ] Better update process
     -   [x] Base system update
     -   [x] FLAP update
+    -   [ ] Detect when restart is necessary on update
     -   [ ] Individual services update
 -   [ ] Handle multiple domain name
 -   [x] Generate cron based on each services or install one cron that will execute services cron